Graph Data Augmentation for Graph Machine Learning: A Survey: Taxonomies

+As GDA methods all operate on graph data, they can naturally be categorized by the data modality that they aim to manipulate.
+Therefore, one intuitive taxonomy for GDA methods would be classifying them into one or more of three categories: structure, feature, and label augmentations.
-\paragraph{Edge Augmentations} are the GDA operations that modify the graph connectivity via adding/removing edges.
-The modifications can be either deterministic (e.g., GDC~\cite{klicpera2019diffusion} and GAug-M~\cite{zhao2021data} both modified the graph structure and used the modifed graph for training/inferencing) or stochastic (e.g., \citet{rong2019dropedge} proposed to randomly drop edges during each training epoch).

-\paragraph{Feature Augmentations} are the GDA operations that modify or create raw node features.
-For example, \citet{you2020graph} used Attribute Masking that randomly masked off node features; FLAG~\cite{kong2020flag} augmented node features with gradient-based adversarial perturbations.
+\textbf{Structure Augmentations} are the GDA operations that modify the graph connectivity via adding/removing edges or adding/removing nodes from the graph.
+The modifications can be either deterministic (e.g., GDC~\cite{klicpera2019diffusion} and GAug-M~\cite{zhao2021data} both modify the graph structure and used the modifed graph for training/inferencing) or stochastic (e.g., DropEdge\cite{rong2019dropedge} and DropNode~\cite{feng2020graph} randomly drop edges/nodes from the observed training graph). \textbf{Feature Augmentations} are the GDA operations that modify or create raw node features.
+For example, \citet{you2020graph} used Attribute Masking that randomly masked off node features; FLAG~\cite{kong2020flag} augments node features with gradient-based adversarial perturbations.
+It's worth noting that stucture augmentations and feature augmentations are also sometimes combined in some GDA methods.
+For example, MoCL~\cite{sun2021mocl} substitutes subgraphs in molecular graphs with subgraphs of different functional groups. \textbf{Label Augmentations} are the GDA operations that involves modifying the labels.
+For example, Mixup-based methods~\cite{han2022G,guo2021intrusion} interpolate existing training examples and assign new label for the generated example.
+Counterfactual data augmentation methods (e.g., CFLP~\cite{zhao2021counterfactual}) generate counterfactual examples with corresponding new labels.

-\paragraph{Subgraph Augmentation} refers to the GDA operations that operate at the graph level, such as cropping out subgraphs or creating new graphs.
-As the subgraph augmentation operations usually affect multiple nodes in the subgraph, they are mostly used for graph level tasks.
-For example, JOAO~\cite{you2021graph} used subgraph cropping; ifMixup~\cite{guo2021intrusion} created new graphs by mixing up two graphs.